jd41/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 **D3.
 Conversely: What is the relevant related material?
 Are there appropriate outbound references to that material?**

-**D11.
-Does the information?
-Is the split into files appropriate?**
-   - Various transition guides/breaking-backwards-compatibility information scattered throughout the documentation, if thndom numbers guide" contains transition guide to NEST 2.4, in a completely different place than the NEST 2 to NEST 3 transition guides, if the NEST 2 to NEST 3 section gathered information about all sorts of backwards compatibility and the rest of the doc just described the status quo (with a link to there), this would be more logical IMO (but this is a matter of taste to some extent)

 **D4.
 Does the information in this file belong here in the documentation tree?
 File contained in TOC tree?**

    - SLI tutorial not in "tutorials" folder, not even in TOC tree
-   - currently, backwards compatibility break/transition information is partially scattered across guides, nonexistent (dead links) and in a "NEST 2 to NEST 3 transition guide".
+   - currently, backwards compatibility break/transition information is partially scattered across guide(s), partially apparently-removed-but-still-linked-to, partially in a "NEST 2 to NEST 3 transition guide".

 **D5.
 Did you use Grammarly for spelling, grammar, and writing suggestions?**